wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/4-identify-correct-dr-scenario.md

 To prepare for this type of failure, you can expand a managed domain to have more than one replica set per Azure AD tenant.
 Replica sets can be added to any peered virtual network in any Azure region that supports Azure AD DS.

+>[!Note]
+> Review the concept and features of Replica sets for Azure Active Directory Domain services on the following link: [Replica sets concepts and features for Azure Active Directory Domain Services](https://docs.microsoft.com/azure/active-directory-domain-services/concepts-replica-sets)

 If you use on-premises domain controllers, you'll need to configure connectivity to the virtual network in the new region using either a VPN, ExpressRoute, or a virtual wide area network (Virtual WAN).
 If you use Azure AD DS, you can create an additional replica set in another region.
 The virtual network in the additional region that's hosting the new replica set must be able to communicate with the network hosting the primary set of Azure AD DS.
 We recommend you use peering between virtual networks for intra-site replication between replica sets.

 ### Host pools